utopia-foss/utopia/doc/usage/run/stop-conditions.rst

 .. note::

     There will be *no* extra log output if a universe was stopped.
-    Also, the progress bar will show the status of the run in the same was as without stop conditions: it does not distinguish universes that *finished due to a stop condition* from those that finished regularly after ``num_steps``.
+    Also, the progress bar will show the status of the run in the same way as without stop conditions: it does not distinguish between universes that *finished due to a stop condition* from those that finished regularly after ``num_steps``.

 .. hint::

     If the stop conditions are **not** detected by the :py:class:`~utopya.workermanager.WorkerManager`,  make sure that the ``run_kwargs`` end up in the :ref:`meta configuration <feature_meta_config>`.
-    You can do so by inspecting the ``config`` directory in the output folder, where all configuration parts are backed-up separately.
+    You can do so by inspecting the ``config`` directory in the output folder, where all configuration parts are backed up separately.

 After the simulation run